PzKpfw999/AStar/README.md

 Unity does not support the newest C# Priority Queue

-This scipt including a implement of Priority Queue (base on Binary Min-Heap)
+This scipt includs a implement of Priority Queue (base on Binary Min-Heap)

 Some Topology Class